shabnamsadegh/FashionGraph/README.md

 ## Model
 This work is heavily based on [RELDN repository](https://github.com/NVIDIA/ContrastiveLosses4VRD).
 We used their code to train an object detection model for imaterialist fashion dataset(their obj detection model is based on detectron).

 Then we trained their SGDET model on the relationships we had derived from the original dataset.

 Therefore to train our model, follow these steps:

-- follow the instruction of RELDN for installation
+- Follow the instruction of [RELDN for installation](https://github.com/NVIDIA/ContrastiveLosses4VRD).
-- If you are not using our annotations, you may need to check the changes I made in [my fork of RELDN](todo) (unfortunately, RELDN has hardcoded database-related part all over their code. hopefully my fork would help to figure that out.)
+- If you want to train on a new dataset, you may need to check the changes I made in [my fork of RELDN](https://github.com/shabnamsadegh/ContrastiveLosses4VRD) (unfortunately, RELDN has hardcoded database-related parts all over their code. hopefully my fork would help to figure that out.)
-- you can download our annotations here
-- you can also find our trained model here. [todo: I will provide a better how-to. for now contact me if you have a problem.]
+- Download our annotations and models (you will receive them as well as a how-to guide, if you send me the kaggle policy confirmation of the dataset via email.)

 ## To reproduce the results
 Follow the jupyter notebooks:
-- "" for image retrieval
+- "Image Retrieval Experiments.ipynb" for image retrieval experiment (section IV.c of the paper)
-- "" for recall@k
+- "Recall@k experiment.ipynb" for recall@k experiment (Table I, in the paper)

 ## To cite us
 Coming soon

 ## The topic of computer vision in fashion is close to my :heart:
-So you have my full support if you are contributing to this topic.
+It takes some time till I complete the documentation for this repo.
+Meanwhile, you have my full support if you are contributing to this topic.
 I would be more than happy to answer your questions.